Oran-123/Cheap-Chopping-Chops/README.md

 ## Icons

-The font awesome library will be used throughout the site for social media links, to provide visual aides for section headers, contact links, navigation links, and more.
+The font awesome library will be used throughout the site for social media links, to provide visual aids for section headers, contact links, navigation links, and more.
 All icons will be consistent with the fun, approachable design of the brand.

 ## Colours